fquerdasi/website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Digital Health
-  - Continuous physiological monitoring (wearable devices)
+  - Continuous Physiological Monitoring (wearable devices)
-  - Educational Technology
+  - Intervention Research
-  - Machine Learning
+  - Behavioral Science
-  - Psychometrics
+  - Holistic Care for Chronic Illnesses
-  - Data Visualization
+  - Science Communication

 # Education to show in About widget
 education: